shaw996/pkg-compose/README.md

-# Shaw
+# pkg-compose

-A collection of personal development tools
+A cli fastly integrating groups of npm dependencies